python/steering-council/updates/2021-10-steering-council-update.md

   situation (stringified annotations) and provided feedback.
 - SC discussed whether or not they should extend their weekly meetings and/or do more async communications.
-They also decided that the SC should continue meetings and working during the elections.
+They also decided that the SC should continue having meetings and working during the elections.

 # October 18